-- Domestic equities may be selected from the New York, American and Regional Stock Exchanges, or the NASDAQ markets.
-The cost of an individual security in the portfolio at purchase may not exceed 5% of the total market value of that portfolio.
-Individual securities held in a portfolio must not exceed 5% of the portfolio on a cost basis.
-Mutual funds and investment money managers are not to be included in this limitation. - Only international managers experienced in trade on foreign exchanges shall handle investments in international equities. - Managers may use a mutual fund as a means of participating in international equities, with prior approval of the Investment Committee. - Managers may invest in commercial paper, bankers' acceptances, repurchase agreements, U.S. Treasury bills, certificates of deposit, and money market funds to provide income, liquidity for expense payments, and preservation of the portfolio's principal value.
+5% of the portfolio on a cost basis.
+Mutual funds and investment money managers are not to be included in this limitation.

+- Only international managers experienced in trade on foreign exchanges shall handle investments in international equities. - Managers may use a mutual fund as a means of participating in international equities, with prior approval of the Investment Committee. - Managers may invest in commercial paper, bankers' acceptances, repurchase agreements, U.S. Treasury bills, certificates of deposit, and money market funds to provide income, liquidity for expense payments, and preservation of the portfolio's principal value.
 All such assets must represent maturities of one year or less at the time of purchase. - Commercial paper must be rated A-1 or P-1 by Standard & Poor's and Moody's, respectively. - Bankers' acceptances and certificates of deposit should only be purchased from larger, well-capitalized domestic and foreign banks with a minimum of an A rating from one of the major rating agencies.
 Uninvested cash reserves should be kept to minimum levels.
 In any instance where the total funds on deposit with a financial institution exceeds the insurance coverage provided by the FDIC or FSLIC, collateral security or its equivalent shall be required. - Fixed income investments will include U.S. Treasury and Federal agency debt obligations, corporate bonds, mortgages, asset backed securities and preferred stocks.
 By design, the managers should focus on fixed income securities of the highest quality, thereby reducing investment risk.
 With the exception of Federal Government issues, no single issue should exceed 4% and no industry group should exceed 10% of the aggregate fixed income portfolio without the Investment Committee's prior approval.
 The average credit quality of the fixed income or convertible portfolio should be rated investment grade or better.
-The average maturity of the fixed income portfolio may not exceed 12 years and the average duration of the fixed income portfolio should not exceed 10 years.
+The average maturity of the fixed income portfolio should not exceed 10 years.

-As of June 30, 2019 and 2018, the Foundation's fixed income investments, which consist of U.S. Treasury bills and notes, U.S. Government agencies, certificates of deposit, and corporate bonds, were rated as follows:
+As of June 30, 2020 and 2019, the Foundation's fixed income investments, which consist of U.S. Treasury bills and notes, U.S. Government agencies, certificates of deposit, and corporate bonds, were rated as follows: